42-Short/shortinette/shortinette/rust/subjects/module-01.md

     std::iter*
 ```

 You are given a list of boxes (`[width, height]`).
-Sort that list of boxes in a way for every box
-to be *contained* in the previous one.
+Sort that list of boxes in a way for every box to be *contained* in the previous one.
 If the operation is not possible, the function must panic.

-You are **not** allowed to flip the boxes to make them fit.
+The boxes must fit in their original positions.
+If you have to flip a box, it does **not** fit.

 ```rust
 fn sort_boxes(boxes: &mut [[u32; 2]]);